 Walk the beach with a warm drink

 While going to the beach may seem like a summer activity, we also love hitting the sand in the fall!
-The beaches tend to be pretty empty and sometimes we've had the entire place to ourself.
+The beaches tend to be pretty empty and sometimes we've had the entire place to ourselves.
 It's so relaxing to just listen to the waves crash and walk the shores even during the colder days.
 Keep warm by drinking a tasty fall beverage, such as hot chocolate.
 Add some mini marshmallows and milk to your mix to give it an even smoother flavor.
 Ahhhh, the taste of fall!

 Collect chestnuts on a trail to bake after

 Similar to collecting leaves, we recommend finding some chestnuts on the trail during your next venture outside.
 You can make loads of different recipes that will give your dishes a fresh fall taste.
 These include things like: